imgag/ngs-bits/doc/GSvarServer/index.md

 ### How to configure a queuing engine?

-Two qeueuing engines are supported natively: SGE and Slurm.
+Two qeueuing engines are supported natively: [SGE](install_sge.md) and [Slurm](install_slurm.md).
-Additionally, a web-service can be used for other queuing engines or custom analysis queuing.
+Additionally, a web-service can be used for other queuing engines or custom analysis queuing: more information on how it works can be found [here](qe_api.md)
-For more information please consult [Slurm Queuing Engine page](install_slurm.md)

 ### Is it possible to deploy GSvarServer in a cloud (e.g. in AWS or Hetzner)?